 All children under 18 years of age at risk of food-related anaphylaxis can wear a red wristband while at camp as an added precaution to assist staff in managing situations where food allergens may be present.

 Find out more about processes and procedures in place to manage allergies and anaphylaxis.

-From dormitory-style lodges to cabins, cottages, units and houses, Sport and Recreation has a range of comfortable accommodation options.
+From dormitory-style lodges to cabins, cottages, units and houses, our Sport and Recreation Centres have a range of comfortable accommodation options.

 Please consider other guests and keep noise to a minimum between the hours of 10pm and 7am.